Consistently estimating network statistics using Aggregated Relational Data: A taxonomy for estimating graph statistics

+We assume that data arise from one of three models considered in the previous work (beta-model, stochastic block model, or latent space model) and that ARD allows us to estimate the model parameters $\theta^\star_n$.
+We leverage Theorems \ref{theorem: beta_consistency}, \ref{theorem: SBM_consistency}, and \ref{thm: LS_consistency} and assume throughout the rest of this work that that the researcher has access to an estimator $\hat \theta_n(\mathbf{y})$ of $\theta^\star$.
+Here, $\theta^\star$ denotes the true parameters of one of the three models, and $\hat \theta_n(\mathbf{y})$ denotes the estimates of the model parameters from Theorems \ref{theorem: beta_consistency}, \ref{theorem: SBM_consistency}, and \ref{thm: LS_consistency}.
+We separate our discussion into two cases: (1) the researcher has a single large network with $n$ nodes; (2) the researcher has many independent networks.
+We recall for convenience that the user has access to an ARD survey from $m \leq n$ nodes.

-\subsection{Single Large Network}
+\subsection{Single large network}

-First, consider the case where there is a single large network, and the researcher is interested in measuring a specific network statistic, $S_{i}\left({\bf g}\right)$ for node $i$ computed on graph ${\bf g}$.
+Starting with the first case, assume the researcher is interested in estimating a network statistic, $S_{i}\left({ g}^\star_n\right)$ for node $i$ computed on the graph ${ g}^\star_n$.
 For simplicity we write this as a function of a single node, though it can easily be extended to functions of multiple nodes.
-For the purposes of this argument, there is one actual realization of the graph, ${\bf g}^*$.
-This realization is what we would have observed if we had collected information about all actual connections between members of the population, rather than collecting ARD.
-Importantly, the researcher collecting ARD cannot observe ${\bf g}^*$.
-This actual network realization does, however, come from a generative model that has parameters that can, by the result in the previous section, be estimated from ARD.
-The researcher can, therefore, simulate graph realizations from the underlying data generating process under the parameter vector, $\theta^0$, and construct an estimate for ${\rm E}\left[S_{i}\left({\bf g}\right)\mid\theta^0\right]$.
-This expectation is over the possible graphs generated from the model with parameters $\theta^0$.
-Recall, in practice, we will observe a $n\times K$ matrix of ARD, ${\bf Y}_n$, rather than $\theta^0$ (for simplicity here we set $m=n$).
-This expectation, then, is ${\rm E}\left[S_{i}\left({\bf g}\right)\mid{\bf Y}_n\right]$ or, if part of the graph is observed as part of the data generating process (through e.g. an egocentric strategy), ${\rm E}\left[S_{i}\left({\bf g}\right)\mid{\bf Y}_n, {\bf g}^{obs}\right]$, where ${\bf g}$ is missing completely at random with ${\bf g}=\left\{{\bf g}^{obs},{\bf g}^{unobs}\right\}$.
-To simplify notation, we will omit the conditioning for the remainder of this section.
+For the purposes of this argument, there is one actual realization of the graph, ${ g}^*_n$.
+This is what we would have observed if we had collected information about all actual connections between members of the population, rather than collecting ARD.
+Importantly, the researcher collecting ARD cannot observe ${ g}^*_n$.
+This actual network realization does, however, come from a generative model with parameters that can, by Theorems \ref{theorem: beta_consistency}, \ref{theorem: SBM_consistency}, and \ref{thm: LS_consistency}, be estimated from ARD.